-Tina Mumm conducting field work in Peru (© Urrutia).
+Tina Mumm conducting fieldwork in Peru (© Urrutia).

-Tina is the coordinator of the IUCN OSG Otter Vocalizations Group.
+Tina was the coordinator of the IUCN OSG Otter Vocalizations Group.
 Researchers and students planning to do advanced work in the area of bioacoustics, vocalizations, and communication in any of the 13 otter species are invited to become a member on https://ottervocalizations.casmumm.de/wordpress/, using the “new user registration” form.

 The Otter Vocalizations Group is a subgroup of the Otters in Zoos, Aquaria, Rehabilitation, and Wildlife Sanctuaries Group (OZ), belonging to the IUCN Otter Specialist Group (OSG).